Last updated: September 28, 2020

-7 Ways Big Data Could Revolutionize Life By 2020 [Infographic]
+7 Ways Big Data Could Revolutionize Life by 2020

 As humanity moves more and more of its business, entertainment, and communication online, we also generate exponentially larger amounts of data with each passing year.
 So much, in fact, that we have trouble keeping track of all of it, let alone organizing or analyzing it.
 Welcome to the age of Big Data, where today's exabytes of information will soon be as quaint as the floppy discs of yesteryear.